0xbitx/DEDSEC_PHISHLENS/README.md

   * Screenshot Capture: Take screenshots of suspicious pages for visual inspection.

   * Detailed Reporting: Generate comprehensive reports with all findings.

-    (Optional) Add your VirusTotal API key to the configuration file:

 ## How It Works
   Domain Reputation Check: